onecompiler/cheatsheets/c.md

 |rb+| Opens for both reading and writing in binary mode.|
 |a+| Opens for both reading and appending.|
 |ab+| Opens for both reading and appending in binary mode.|

+## Expressions in C
+An expression is a formula in which operands are linked to each other by the use of operators to compute a value.
+An operand can be a function reference, a variable, an array element or a constant.
+Let's see an example:
+  a-b;
+In the above expression, minus character (-) is an operator, and a, and b are the two operands.
+There are four types of expressions exist in C: o Arithmetic expressions o Relational expressions o Logical expressions o Conditional expressions

+Each type of expression takes certain types of operands and uses a specific set of operators.
+Evaluation of a particular expression produces a specific value.
+For example:
+  x = 9/2 + a-b;
+The entire above line is a statement, not an expression.
+The portion after the equal is an expression.

+## 1) Arithmetic Expressions
+An arithmetic expression is an expression that consists of operands and arithmetic operators.
+An arithmetic expression computes a value of type int, float or double.
+When an expression contains only integral operands, then it is known as pure integer expression when it contains only real operands, it is known as pure real expression, and when it contains both integral and real operands, it is known as mixed mode expression.

+## 2) Relational Expressions
+o A relational expression is an expression used to compare two operands. o It is a condition which is used to decide whether the action should be taken or not. o In relational expressions, a numeric value cannot be compared with the string value. o The result of the relational expression can be either zero or non-zero value.
+Here, the zero value is equivalent to a false and non-zero value is equivalent to true

+## 3) Logical Expressions
+o A logical expression is an expression that computes either a zero or non-zero value. o It is a complex test condition to take a decision

+## 4) Conditional Expressions
+o A conditional expression is an expression that returns 1 if the condition is true otherwise 0. o A conditional operator is also known as a ternary operator.